polterguy/polterguy.github.io/tutorials/expressions/index.md

 This is normally the node that declares the expression as its value.
 For our above example, this is the **[get-value]** node.

-You could probably get away with only understanding a handful of iterators, so let's go through the most important ones.

 ### The @ variable iterator

 This iterator will always return zero or one node.
 It starts at the _"identity"_